 We are going to be using ShipTurtle in this tutorial.
 It’s one of the best multi-vendor Shopify apps I’ve used, and I’ve used them all.

 On this blog, I will assume you already have a Shopify store.
-But if you don’t, you can get Shopify here.
+But if you don’t, you create a Shopify store here.

 Ship Turtle is the best app for creating a marketplace on Shopify by a long shot.
 I’ve used them all since I created my first marketplace 2 years ago.
 Their support is amazing, the platform actually works, and they have an insane amount of features above any others.